 Upper blepharoplasty or upper eyelid surgery is a very useful operation to address either a droopy eyelid excessive lose and upper eyelid skin that falls in front of your eyelids and affects you eyesight and also a large amount of bulging fat that pushes the eyelid down the net result is a much more youthful looking upper eyelid.

 Non-Surgical options using skin tightening devices like plasma pens may be useful in select number of cases that have very small amount of loose skin.
-But surgery is a definitive and permanent treatment for hooded eyelids, droopy eyelids, and excess eyelid skin.
+But surgery is a definitive treatment for hooded eyelids, droopy eyelids, and excess eyelid skin.

 The eyelids are delicate and complex structures that can be affected by a variety of conditions.
 There are many causes of eyelid drooping or acquired ptosis.